Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Maximizing Diversity in Ensemble-Based Deep Q-Learning

-In order to increase the representation dissimilarity, we propose to regularize the training algorithm with an additional criteria that favors dissimilarity in the representation.
-There is no universally agreed metric for degree of dissimilarity, but a number of well-established metrics are used in different branches of science.
-We have experimented with five different metrics.
+In order to maximize the ensemble diversity, we propose to regularize the training algorithm with an additional criteria that favors diversity between the ensembles.
 In the following, $N$ is the number of neural networks in the ensemble, $\ell_i$ is the $L^2$ norm of the $i$-th neural network's parameters, $\bar{\ell}$ is the mean of all the $L^2$ norms and $\boldsymbol{\ell}$ is the list of all the $L^2$ norms.

 The first four metrics we consider are based on inequality measures from economic theory.
-While in economics, inequality is usually considered something to be avoided, in our case we aim to increase inequality (and thus, representation dissimilarity.
+While in economics, inequality is usually considered something to be avoided, in our case we aim to increase inequality (and thus, ensemble diversity).

-The {\bf Atkinson Index}~\cite{Atkinsin-1970-JET} measures income inequality and is useful in identifying the end of the distribution that contributes the most towards the observed inequality.
+The {\bf Atkinson Index}~\citep{Atkinsin-1970-JET} measures income inequality and is useful in identifying the end of the distribution that contributes the most towards the observed inequality.
 Formally, it is defined as

 where $\epsilon_{at}$ is the inequality aversion parameter used to tune the sensitivity of the measured change.
-When $\epsilon_{at} = 0$, the index is more sensitive to the changes at the upper end of the distribution, while the index becomes more sensitive towards the change at the lower end of the distribution when $\epsilon_{at}$ approaches 1.
+When $\epsilon_{at} = 0$, the index is more sensitive to the changes at the upper end of the distribution, while it becomes sensitive towards the change at the lower end of the distribution when $\epsilon_{at}$ approaches 1.

-The {\bf Gini coefficient}~\cite{Paul-1978-ASR} is a statistical measure of the wealth distribution or income inequality among a population and defined as the half of the relative mean absolute difference:
+The {\bf Gini coefficient}~\citep{Paul-1978-ASR} is a statistical measure of the wealth distribution or income inequality among a population and defined as the half of the relative mean absolute difference:

 The Gini coefficient is more sensitive to deviation around the middle of the distribution than at the upper or lower part of the distribution.